Azuromalachite/KVIS-student-former-school/README.md

 # KVIS-student-former-school
-Where do KVIS students from?
-Which factor determine the success in admission?
+Where are KVIS students from?
+Which factors determine the success in admission?